 - 8.1 The board must establish and approve the technology risk appetite which is aligned with the financial institution's risk appetite statement.
 In doing so, the board must approve the corresponding risk tolerances for technology-related events and ensure key performance indicators and forward-looking risk indicators are in place to monitor the financial institution's technology risk against its approved risk tolerance.
 The board must ensure senior management provides regular updates on the status of these indicators together with sufficiently detailed information on key technology risks and critical technology operations to facilitate strategic decision-making. - 8.2 The board must ensure and oversee the adequacy of the financial institution's IT and cybersecurity strategic plans covering a period of no less than three years.
 These plans shall address the financial institution's requirements on infrastructure, control measures to mitigate IT and cyber risk and financial and non-financial resources, which are commensurate with the complexity of the financial institution's operations and changes in the risk profile as well as the business environment.
 These plans shall be periodically reviewed, at least once every three years. - 8.3 The board shall be responsible to oversee the effective implementation of a sound and robust technology risk management framework (TRMF) and cyber resilience framework (CRF), as required to be developed under paragraphs 9.1 and 11.2, for the financial institution to ensure the continuity of operations and delivery of financial services.
 The TRMF is a framework to safeguard the financial institution's information infrastructure, systems and data, whilst the CRF is a framework for ensuring the financial institution's cyber resilience.
 The board must ensure that the financial institution's TRMF and CRF remain relevant on an ongoing basis.
-The board must also periodically review and affirm the TRMF and CRF, at least once every three years to guide the financial institution's management of technology risks. - 8.4 The board must designate a board-level committee3 which shall be responsible for supporting the board in providing oversight over technology-related matters.
-Among other things, the committee shall review the technology-related frameworks including the requirements spelt out in paragraphs 8.1 through 8.3, for the board's approval, and ensure that risk assessments undertaken in relation to material technology applications submitted to the Bank are robust and comprehensive.
+The board must also periodically review and affirm the TRMF and CRF, at least once every three years to guide the financial institution's management of technology risks. - 8.4 The board must designate a board-level committee which shall be responsible for supporting the board in providing oversight over technology-related matters.
+Among other things, the committee shall review the technology related frameworks including the requirements spelt out in paragraphs 8.1 through 8.3, for the board's approval, and ensure that risk assessments undertaken in relation to material technology applications submitted to the Bank are robust and comprehensive.

-3 A financial institution may either designate an existing board committee or establish a separate committee for this purpose.
-Where such a committee is separate from the Board Risk Committee (BRC), there must be appropriate interface between this committee and the BRC on technology risk-related matters to ensure effective oversight of all risks at the enterprise level.
+&lt;sup>2 The board of a financial institution may either designate an existing board committee or establish a separate committee for this purpose.
+Where such a committee is separate from the Board Risk Committee (BRC), there must be appropriate interface between this committee and the BRC on technology risk-related matters to ensure effective oversight of all risks at the enterprise level

-- 8.5 To promote effective technology discussions at the board level, the composition of the board and the designated board-level committee should include at least a member with technology experience and competencies. - 8.6 Given the rapidly evolving cyber threat landscape, the board shall allocate sufficient time to discuss cyber risks and related issues, including the strategic and reputational risks associated with a cyber-incident.
+- 8.6 Given the rapidly evolving cyber threat landscape, the board shall allocate sufficient time to discuss cyber risks and related issues, including the strategic and reputational risks associated with a cyber-incident.
 This shall be supported by input from external experts as appropriate.
-The board must also ensure its continuous engagement in cybersecurity preparedness, education and training.
+The board must also ensure its continuous engagement in cybersecurity preparedness, education and training. - 8.7 The board audit committee (BAC) is responsible for ensuring the effectiveness of the internal technology audit function.
+This includes ensuring the adequate competence of the audit staff to perform technology audits.
+The BAC shall review and ensure appropriate audit scope, procedures and frequency of technology audits.
+The BAC must also ensure effective oversight over the prompt closure of corrective actions to address technology control gaps.